csc-training/hip-programming/docs/04-memory.md

 # Asynchronous allocation: The stream-ordered memory allocator and memory pools

 - Benefit of asynchronous memory management: allocate/free memory from/to a pool
-- By default the pool is only deallocated when the stream is synchronized and latest call is `hipFreeAsync`

 <small>